Sharpenhoe Clappers

 Site Records in recent years

-Hugh Miller has done it again on 2nd July 2018.
-He has beaten the site record he broke the previous week.
-This time the flight is logged as 262.0km, landing at Sandford north of Exeter.
-The previous distance record had been broken a few days before by Hugh Miller, Luke Nicol and Graham Steel, all three pilots with an incredible declared goal flight of 246.01 km on 28 June 2018.
+Hugh Miller has beaten his record flight of July 2018.
+This time the flight on 3rd June 2023 was logged as 306.7km, landing near Tinhay north of Plymouth.
+The previous distance record had been by Hugh Miller, Luke Nicol and Graham Steel, all three pilots with an incredible declared goal flight of 246.01 km on 28 June 2018.
 These flights beat Hugh's previous site record of 228.2 km set in July 2014.
-Surely its only a matter of time before the magic 300 km record is broken from Sharpenhoe!

 Other incredible flights include.
 Click the km to see flight details.